Your 29 Week Old Baby – Development, Milestones & Care

 Sleeping

-For a 29 week old baby’s sleep can sometimes be uninterrupted for long periods of time.
-However, there are instances where broken sleep is very much in the cards even during this time.
+A 29-week-old baby’s sleep can sometimes be uninterrupted for long periods of time.
+However, there are instances where broken sleep is very much in the cards, even during this time.
 Some of the reasons include:

-• Teething: As your baby begins to grow milk teeth, she may experience pain as a consequence.
-This will obviously affect her sleep cycle and can lead her to stay awake at night.
+• Teething: As your baby grows milk teeth, she may experience pain.
+This will affect her sleep cycle and can lead her to stay awake at night.

-• Night feeding: While many babies may no longer need night feeding, there are others who would still insist on this.
+• Night feeding: While many babies may no longer need night feeding, others would still insist on this.
 This is normal, and you must gradually wean the baby off this.

-• Physical developments: As your baby grows at a rapid pace, the brain is also developing.
-A study has shown that when a baby learns to crawl, it affects the sleep cycle deeply.
+• Physical developments: As your baby grows rapidly, the brain is also developing.
+A study has shown that when a baby learns to crawl, it deeply affects the sleep cycle.

 [Also Read: 7 Months Old Baby Sleep]